 The California Constitution requires that all property be taxed, unless otherwise exempted under the California Constitution or United States Constitution.
 Article XIII-A of the California Constitution requires that real property be reappraised only when such property undergoes a change in ownership or has new construction (per Proposition 13).

 The assessment roll and tax bill show land values and improvement values.
 "Improvements" include buildings or anything of a structural nature (such as swimming pools, paving, etc.).
 When you have an "improvement" value, it doesn't usually mean that you have recently "improved" your property.

-Example: Fiscal Year 2013-2014 runs from July 1, 2013 to June 30, 2014.
-The tax bill for this fiscal year is mailed out near the end of year 2013 with the first installment due November 1, 2013 and the second installment due March 1, 2014.
-The Lien Date is January 1, 2013.
+Example: Fiscal Year 2013-2014 runs from July 1st, 2013 to June 30th, 2014.
+The Lien Date is January 1st, 2013.
 The assessment on this tax bill reflects the property as it stood, and any ownership interests in it, up to January 1, 2013.
+The tax bill for this fiscal year is mailed out near the end of 2013 with the first installment due November 1st, 2013 and the second installment due March 1st, 2014.

 Real Property Supplemental Assessment

 A Supplemental Assessment is designed to pick up changes in assessed value, either increases or decreases, that occur in the middle of a fiscal year.
 Taxes based on these value changes are prorated from the time of the change to the end of the fiscal year.

 As the regular tax roll assessment does not reflect any change in the value of a property caused by any activity after January 1st.
 The Supplemental Assessment is this change in value and produces a Supplemental Tax Bill for increases and a refund for reductions.

 The Supplemental tax bill is in addition to the regular tax bill..
 Read more in the Supplemental Assessment FAQ.